milbin/Teach-Assist-Android/README.md

 This app is specifically designed for student use only and is not endorsed by either Teachassist or YRDSB.

 # Key Features:
-• No ads
 • Dark and light theme
 • Course averages
 • Assignment averages
 • Assignment calculator